Kalmnir/My-Portfolio/README.md

 # My-Portfolio
-my own portfolio to use for future employment.
+As a web developer, having a functioning portfolio for possible employers to view is essential.